🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Chapter 4: Electrical and Magnetic Properties

-📖 30-35 minutes 💻 9 code examples 📊 Difficulty: Intermediate to Advanced 🎯 Learning Objectives: 3
+📖 30-35 min 💻 9 code examples 📊 Difficulty: Intermediate to Advanced 🎯 Learning objectives: 3

 What You Will Learn in This Chapter